 Please enjoy this transcript of an in-between-isode on branding.
-It was transcribed and therefore might contain a few typos.
-Enjoy!
+Transcripts may contain a few typos.

 DUE TO SOME HEADACHES IN THE PAST, PLEASE NOTE LEGAL CONDITIONS: